Fletcher’s bat helps Arkansas beat Red Raiders 7-4 at CWS

+“Just sticking with the approach and not trying to do too much,” Fletcher said.
+“Just a couple different things in my swing.
+But mostly just being relaxed up there and not getting too jumpy.”

-Fletcher doubled in two runs in the first inning, homered in the fourth, had a bunt single in the sixth and singled in a run in the eighth as the Razorbacks won their second game to take control of Bracket 1.
-They need one more win, Friday or Saturday, to move to the best-of-three finals next week.
+Fletcher doubled in two runs in the first inning, homered in the fourth, had a bunt single in the sixth and singled in a run in the eighth.
+His average has jumped more than 100 points, to .296, and he’s become an integral part of an Arkansas lineup that is one of the most potent in the nation.

+“He slowly climbed out of it, a little here, and little there, and down the stretch the last 45 days he’s been pretty good,” Van Horn said.
+“He’ll have a game where it doesn’t look good and he’ll have a game like today and he’ll hit three or four balls on the screws.”

-Arkansas (46-19) held one of the nation’s top offenses mostly in check.
-The Red Raiders (45-19) had come into the game scoring 8.2 runs per game and batting .311.
+Arkansas (46-19) mostly held in check the Red Raiders (45-19), who had come into the game scoring 8.2 runs per game and batting .311.
 Their six hits were their fewest in 19 games, and their 14 strikeouts were three fewer than the season-high 17 they had in a 5-1 loss at Arkansas in April.

 Razorbacks starter Kacey Murphy limited Tech to two runs and two hits in 4 2/3 innings.
 The Detroit Tigers’ 11th-round draft pick struck out seven, including four in a row over the third and fourth innings.
 Barrett Loseke (4-2) struck out five in three innings of shutout relief.
 Matt Cronin worked the last 1 1/3 innings, allowing two runs.